 People who hoard often don't see it as a problem, making treatment challenging.
 But intensive treatment can help people who hoard understand their compulsions and live safer, more enjoyable lives (Mayo Clinic)."

 Thanks to a new CDBG grant in Saco, we are currently accepting new referrals in the Saco area for all our services: In-home assistance with hoarding, our Saco support group, and assessments.
-We will also be starting a family and friends support group in the Fall.
+We will also be starting a family and friends support group in the Winter.

 We are currently recruiting volunteers and task force members for Saco and Portland.